hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

 //Policy logic starts with block 1.
 {
   //blockType - the type of the block:
-  //  "interfaceContainerBlock" - a block which contains and organizes other blocks.
+  //  "InterfaceContainerBlock" - a block which contains and organizes other blocks.
-  //  First block should always be of the "interfaceContainerBlock" type.
+  //  First block should always be of the "InterfaceContainerBlock" type.
-  "blockType": "interfaceContainerBlock",
+  "blockType": "InterfaceContainerBlock",
   //defaultActive shows whether this block is active at this time and whether it needs to be shown.
   "defaultActive": true,
   //permissions - users with these roles are allowed to interact with the block.
 Can contain the following values: